Scoring Methodology · v1.3 · Revised March 29, 2026

 Geographic Scope

 The current index covers 20+ US metropolitan areas selected for existing UAM activity, regulatory engagement, or operator commitments.
 International markets and smaller US markets are not currently tracked.
 Coverage expansion will be based on evidence of UAM activity rather than geographic completeness.
+A phased national expansion to all 50 metropolitan statistical areas is planned as part of Vertical Data Group's ongoing research program.

 Citing AirIndex Data